CubiCasa/cubicasa-ios-sdk-example-project/README.md

 Cubicasa SDK makes possible you to add scanning view to your app which then can use to scan a floor plan with an iOS device.

 ## Release Notes

+### 2.5.1
+- Deprecated `feedbackGathering` scanning option.
+- Bugfix: video length mismatch was detected incorrectly.
+- New status code 88, sent when proximity is back to normal.

 ### 2.5.0
 - New Warning: Proximity Warning.
 A warning which will trigger if the user is scanning too close or too far from objects.